Here is a list of 18 Dishes of Goan Food that you must try when you visit Goa:

 1. Goan Fish CurryXitti Kodi

-The Goan fish curry or the Xitti Kodi is the staple diet of every Goan.
+The Goan fish curry or the Xitti Kodi is the staple diet of every Goan making it a famous food of Goa.
 The Goan fish curry is loaded with various spices along with coconut.
 Raw mango is also used to give the dish a tangy flavour.
 The main ingredients of the dish are a decent sized Pomfret and a raw mango.
 Instead of Pomfret, Kingfish may also be used.
 This Goan dish is served along with rice.

 3. Chicken Xacuti

 Chicken Xacuti consists of poppy seeds and Kashmiri red chillies.
-This is yet another Portuguese influenced dish.
+This is yet another Portuguese influenced famous Goan food.
 The Goan curry consists of chicken, potatoes, onions, coconuts, chillies, and other spices.
 Kashmiri chillies are specifically used as they give intense hot flavour and also give colour to the dish.
 This is one of the most popular Goan Food.